WednesdaySP/Java-Coding-Solutions/README.md

-#Coding question solutions in Java:
+Coding question solutions in Java:

-1.Decimal To Binary
+1. Decimal To Binary
   Solution of Greek For Greeks problems statement.